RomainBV/eda-tadi-mco/README.md

 ```bash
 streamlit run processing.py
 ```
 This computes labeled features and runs Expert Leak Detection.
+Launch the computation for each sensor, making sure to select the correct test date.
+The results are stored into `data/MAGNETO/<sensor_ID/results/<sensor_ID>/features.h5`
 ### 8. Machine Learning Leak Detection:
 Activate the ML environment and run:
 ```bash
 streamlit run ml_leak_predict_from_onnx.py
 ```
-The results are automatically aggregated into results/<sensor_ID>/features.h5.
+The results are automatically aggregated into `data/MAGNETO/<sensor_ID/results/<sensor_ID>/features.h5`.

 ### 9. Postprocessing and Visualization:
 Reactivate the feature environment and run:
 ```bash
 streamlit run postprocessing.py
 ```
-Opens a Streamlit dashboard for visualizing:
+Opens a new Streamlit interface for dynamic, time-based visualization of the results.
 - Features
 - Expert Leak Detection
 - ML Leak Detection
-- Spectrograms over time
+- Spectrograms

 Enables precise temporal comparison of model performance.